-PCSK9 Inhibitors
+PCSK9 Inhibitors, Monoclonal Antibodies

-PCSK9 inhibitors inhibit PCSK9, an enzyme involved in the degradation of LDL receptors.
-PCSK9 inhibitors are injectable, monoclonal antibodies to lower LDL-C. In 2015, the FDA approved two PCSK9 inhibitors: alirocumab, which was developed by Sanofi and Regeneron Pharmaceuticals, and evolocumab, which was developed by Amgen, Inc. These therapies were originally approved as an adjunct to diet and maximally tolerated statin therapy for patients with HeFH and/or ASCVD that require additional lowering of LDL-C. Additionally, evolocumab was approved as an adjunct to diet and other LDL-C lowering therapies for patients with HoFH.
-In 2016, Pfizer discontinued development of its PCSK9 inhibitor, bococizumab, due to unanticipated attenuation of LDL-C lowering over time in its Phase 3 studies.
+PCSK9 inhibitors block an enzyme involved in the degradation of LDL receptors.
+PCSK9 inhibitors are injectable, monoclonal antibodies to lower LDL-C. As described in currently approved U.S. prescribing information, PCSK9 inhibitors have demonstrated reductions of LDL-C when added on to maximally tolerated statin therapy in patients with HeFH and/or ASCVD of up to 64%.
+When PCSK9 inhibitors were used in patients with hypercholesterolemia considered to be statin intolerant, LDL-C levels were reduced by 45-56%.
+In 2015, the FDA approved two PCSK9 inhibitors: alirocumab, which was developed by Sanofi and Regeneron Pharmaceuticals, and evolocumab, which was developed by Amgen, Inc. These therapies were originally approved as an adjunct to diet and maximally tolerated statin therapy for patients with HeFH and/or ASCVD that require additional lowering of LDL-C. Additionally, evolocumab was approved as an adjunct to diet and other LDL-C lowering therapies for patients with HoFH.
+In 2016, Pfizer discontinued development of its PCSK9 inhibitor, boccocizumab, due to unanticipated attenuation of LDL-C lowering over time in its Phase 3 studies.

-In February 2017, Amgen announced top-line results for the FOURIER ($\underline{\mathbf{F}}$ urther Cardiovascular $\underline{\mathbf{OU}}$ tcomes $\underline{\mathbf{R}}$ esearch with PCSK9 $\underline{\mathbf{I}}$ nhibition in Subjects with $\underline{\mathbf{E}}$ levated $\underline{\mathbf{R}}$ isk) CVOT where evolocumab demonstrated a statistically significant 15 percent reduction in the risk of cardiovascular events.
+In February 2017, Amgen announced top-line results for the FOURIER (Further Cardiovascular OU tcomes Research with PCSK9 Inhibition in Subjects with Elevated Risk) CVOT where evolocumab demonstrated a statistically significant 15% reduction in the risk of cardiovascular events.
 Full results of FOURIER were presented at the Scientific Sessions of the American College of Cardiology in March 2017 and were published in the New England Journal of Medicine in March 2017.
-In December 2017, based upon the results of the FOURIER study, the indications for the use of evolocumab were updated to include reduction in risk of myocardial infarction, stroke and coronary revascularization in adults with established cardiovascular disease, and for use alone or in combination with other lipid-lowering therapies to reduce LDL-C in adults with primary hyperlipidemia.
+The FOURIER study enrolled 27,564 patients with prior ASCVD and LDL-C levels >70 mg/dl receiving background statin therapy.
+Patients were then blindly randomized to receive evolocumab or placebo and followed until at least 1630 key secondary endpoints (cardiovascular death, myocardial infarction, or stroke) occurred.
+In a patient population with a median baseline LDL-C level of 92 mg/dl, evolocumab reduced LDL-C by 59% as compared to placebo resulting in a 56 mg/dl absolute difference.
+This reduction in LDL-C translated to a 15% reduction in the primary endpoint (cardiovascular death, myocardial infarction, stroke, hospitalization for unstable angina, or coronary revascularization).
+In December 2017, based upon the results of the FOURIER study, the indications for the use of evolocumab were updated to include reduction in risk of myocardial infarction, stroke, and coronary revascularization in adults with established cardiovascular disease, and for use alone or in combination with other lipid-lowering therapies to reduce LDL-C in adults with primary hyperlipidemia.